EstherOgutu/mophones_credit_analytics/README.md

 **Conclusion**

 Financial stress is a primary driver of brand detraction.
 Improving the customer experience during financial hardship is the biggest opportunity for increasing overall brand health.

+### Question 4: What Assumptions were required due to the Point-in-Time Nature?

+1. **Static Snapshots**: Assumed the snapshot_month reflects the final state of that month; however, intra-month fluctuations in arrears are not captured.

+2. **Constant Demographics**: Assumed attributes like avg_monthly_income and age are constant for the reporting period, which may not account for real-time changes in a customer's financial profile.

+3. **NPS Relevance**: Assumed NPS scores remain relevant throughout the loan lifecycle, though sentiment often shifts significantly between the "honeymoon" phase of a new loan and the "stress" phase of repayment.

+### Question 5: What were the Key Limitations & Impact of the Data?

+1. **"Unknown" Segments**: A significant volume of records (e.g., 150 high-income/high-risk customers) lacks age data.
+This lowers confidence in demographic-specific interventions for our highest-risk areas.

+2. **Inconsistent Data Types**: Fields like dob required complex parsing logic (TRY_STRPTIME), increasing the risk of calculation errors in age-based segmentation.

+3. **Missing Historical Context**: Without a full temporal view of payment behavior, we cannot distinguish between "chronic defaulters" and "one-time late payers," leading to a potentially broad and unfair "High Risk" categorization.

+### Question 6: What are the Improvement Recommendations to MoPhones' Credit Data?

+1. **Automated Data Validation**: Implement strict schema enforcement at the point of data entry to eliminate "Unknown" demographics and inconsistent date formats.

+2. **Dynamic Sentiment Mapping**: Trigger NPS surveys at specific credit milestones (e.g., after the 3rd successful payment or immediately after a missed payment) to capture the causal link between credit health and brand loyalty.

+3. **Advanced Risk Modeling**: Move beyond simple "Arrears Burden" ratios to include "Time-in-Arrears" and "Probability of Default" (PD) metrics for more granular portfolio steering.

+### Conclusion

+This analysis demonstrates that credit risk at MoPhones is not a monolithic problem.
+By segmenting the portfolio through a combined financial and sentiment lens, we identified that high-risk behavior does not always equal low brand loyalty. > The transition from raw data to a structured dbt pipeline has moved the business from reactive reporting (knowing what happened) to proactive strategy (knowing which levers to pull).
+To maximize future ROI, MoPhones should pivot its collection strategy toward "Behavioral Collections," treating high-NPS/High-Risk customers with supportive restructuring while tightening KYC protocols for the "Unknown" segments.